Understanding Business Logic Vulnerabilities - The Biggest API Security Risk

 10. Fake Account Creation: Using automated scripts to create accounts for spamming or phishing.

-Frequently underestimated, business logic vulnerabilities can have severe repercussions, including the unauthorized disclosure of sensitive customer data.
-Such exposures can tarnish your reputation and lead to legal issues.
-Addressing these vulnerabilities necessitates a comprehensive grasp of your application's workflow and business rules.
+Frequently underestimated, business logic vulnerabilities have severe repercussions, including the unauthorized disclosure of sensitive customer data.
+Addressing these vulnerabilities requires a comprehensive grasp of your application's workflow and business rules.

 Experience the full potential of Aptori with a free trial before making your final decision.